Thwani47/blog/content/posts/kubernetes-on-azure-part-two-local-kubernetes-cluster.md

 ## Installing Kubernetes
 The easiest way to run a Kubernetes cluster is to install [Docker Desktop](https://docs.docker.com/desktop/) and enable Kubernetes.
 On Docker Desktop, we can enable Kubernetes by going to the Docker Desktop settings, clicking on the Kubernetes tab on the left side, and checking the box to enable Kubernetes.
 Click on the Apply & Restart button to apply the changes.

+Another way to run a Kubernetes cluster is to use [Minikube](https://minikube.sigs.k8s.io/docs/start/).
+Minikube is a tool that allows you to run a single-node Kubernetes cluster on your local machine.
+Minikube can be installed on Windows, macOS, and Linux.
+To install Minikube, follow the instructions [here](https://minikube.sigs.k8s.io/docs/start/).
+In this blog post, we will be using Docker Desktop to run our Kubernetes cluster.

 *On Windows and macOS, Docker Desktop comes with `kubectl`, a command-line tool we use to interact with the Kubernetes cluster.
-Instructions on how to install `kubectl` can be found [here](https://kubernetes.io/docs/tasks/tools/).*
+If you prefer installing `kubectl` on your own, tnstructions on how to do that can be found [here](https://kubernetes.io/docs/tasks/tools/).*

 To verify that Kubernetes is running, we can run the following command:
 ```bash